snezihoglu/Java-Build-a-recommendation-system/README.md

 ### Let me give you a detailed description about what I did

-So basically I devided my project into four parts:
+So basically I devided my project into five parts:

 #### First Step